Pigeon Decoys: A Comprehensive Set Up & Usage Guide Explained

 Pigeon population control is quite an issue for many people.
 In most cases, especially for farmers, they have to resort to shooting them in order to prevent damage to crops.

 It is a skill that takes time to learn and demands a number of skills.
-Pigeon decoys are essential to the pigeon shooting and they have come in handy for many farmers.
+Pigeon decoys are essential to pigeon shooting and they have come in handy for many farmers.

-What are Pigeon Decoys?
+What is Pigeon Decoy?

 Pigeon decoying is a process of watching the birds’ flying patterns, analyzing the direction of the wind, and then placing around several decoy pigeons in specific patterns to attract the pigeon to your range and target zone.
 These pigeon decoys are “fake pigeons” whose role is to attract other pigeons to your target area.